 “[Additionally], Modell’s lease with the city for Municipal Stadium required the Browns “to hold and maintain its exclusive NFL franchise for ‘the City of Cleveland … and not to do … anything which will cause … [it] to be lost or impaired in any respect, or transferred to any other city or location, or modified to permit the Browns to play [elsewhere].”-P 3-4, FN 6-16

-So again, it’s not at all just about Modell’s plainly lacking qualifications for the Hall apart from the move, but just as much about his profoundly disqualifying acts in taking the Browns away to Baltimore; the worst kind of precursor to the “sports welfare for billionaires” culture that’s since become a regressive norm.
+So again, it’s not at all just about Modell’s plainly lacking qualifications for the Hall apart from the move, but just as much about his disqualifying acts in taking the Browns away to Baltimore; the worst kind of precursor to the “sports welfare for billionaires” culture that’s since become a regressive norm.

-Really, how does this guy get in the Hall by any way but a massive structural failure in the Selection Committee’s process?
-Wouldn’t it be interesting to hear an answer as to whether Modell’s Cleveland attorneys in the above-referenced lawsuit believe he deserves to get in, and why?
-Even a “no comment”?
+How does this guy get in the Hall by any way but a massive failure in the Selection Committee’s process?
+Wouldn’t it be interesting to hear an answer as to whether Modell’s Cleveland attorneys in the above-discussed lawsuit believe he deserves to get in and why?
+Maybe someone on the Selection Committee can get them on the phone.
+Anyway, the above is all public record, so if there were anything to be used in support of Modell’s Hall of Fame case in his own briefs, surely someone in Baltimore would have published it by now.

 —————